What Is a Baby Nurse?

 A baby nurse can help establish a bedtime routine, organize the nursery, help with feedings, and make sure you’re nourished and comfy in the first few days you’re home from the hospital.
 Plus, a baby nurse can show you how to deal with common issues like colic, gas and excessive crying, any one of which can stress out a first-time mom.

 Besides being a go-to source for education, reassurance and support, a baby nurse can also be an extra set of hands to pitch in with chores like packing the diaper bag and laundering spit-up-encrusted onesies.
-If your spouse is also a rookie, the nurse will meet with him before baby arrives and explain what to expect when you come home from the hospital (read: mood swings and crying jags) and offer ways he can help you and baby.
+If your spouse is also a rookie, the nurse will meet with them before baby arrives and explain what to expect when you come home from the hospital (read: mood swings and crying jags) and offer ways they can help you and baby.

 How much it costs